skydoves/Orbital/README.md

 ## Usage

-You can implement three kinds of animations with Orbitary: **Movement**, **Transformation**, and **Shared Element Transition**.
+You can implement three kinds of animations with Orbital: **Movement**, **Transformation**, and **Shared Element Transition**.
-Basically, you can run animation with `Orbitary` Composable function, which provides `OrbitaryScope` that allows you to create animations.
+Basically, you can run animation with `Orbital` Composable function, which provides `OrbitalScope` that allows you to create animations.

 ### Transformation

 <img src="previews/preview1.gif" width="300px" align="center">

-The example below shows how to implement resizing animation with the `animateTransformation` extension of the `OrbitaryScope`.
+The example below shows how to implement resizing animation with the `animateTransformation` extension of the `OrbitalScope`.
-The `rememberContentWithOrbitaryScope` allows you to create custom animations such as `animateTransformation` on the `OrbitaryScope`.
+The `rememberContentWithOrbitalScope` allows you to create custom animations such as `animateTransformation` on the `OrbitalScope`.
 You can apply the `animateTransformation` animation to specific Composables and customize its `AnimationSpec` as seen the below:

 ```kotlin